-- Students with an AUP marked as "Yes" are enabled. - Students with an AUP marked as "No" are not enabled, and if found to be enabled, will be disabled. - Before Monday, October 12, 2020, students lacking an AUP for the current school year, but having an AUP recorded for the previous school year, and that AUP was marked as "Yes", are enabled.
+- Students with an AUP marked as "Yes" are enabled. - Students with an AUP marked as "No" are not enabled, and if found to be enabled, will be disabled. - Students without an AUP indication in Infinite Campus are enabled and are required to abide by the AUP based on Regulation 3990.